 at the Eccles Institute for Human Genetics.

 Backdrop's team developed its approach and its software over more than four years, with the benefit of full access to a very large set of electronic medical records.
 This includes almost 4 million patients and over 72 million visits over 10 years.
 Backdrop's team learned what to do, on a big set of full data.

 A backdrop is not a neural net, trained on a single data set.

-Customers use Backdrop's software on the medical records that they have created or licensed.
+Customers use Backdrop's solution on the medical records that they have created or licensed.
 Customers create their own backdrops against which to understand patients, outcomes, and disease progression.
 Our business model does not involve the licensing of medical records or any other patient data.

-Backdrop is a SaaS (Software as a Service) provider: CoDE and Prediction Engine run securely and reliably in the cloud.
+Backdrop's core software -- CoDE and HOPE -- run securely and reliably in the cloud.
 They're implemented in a way that eliminates the risk of revealing any personal health information while creating or using a backdrop, while allowing full computations on your data.